11 Common Ship Types and Their Unique Purposes

 Dredgers are also types of ships.
 Dredging is an excavation that takes place underwater, in shallow oceans or freshwater environments, to collect bottom sediments and enlarge the channel.

-Furthermore, Dredgers are vessels equipped with excavation tools to remove sand and other sediment from the bottom.
+Furthermore, Dredgers are vessels equipped with excavation tools to remove sand and sediment from the bottom.

 Dredgers are employed for various tasks, including navigating shallow coastal areas, deep-sea mining, etc.